lidofinance/dual-governance/docs/specification.md

 Returns an ordered list of `Proposal` keys with the given `offset` and `limit` for pagination.

+#### Preconditions

+- `offset` MUST be less than the total number of proposals.

 ---

 ## Contract: `HashConsensus`

 `HashConsensus` is an abstract contract that allows for consensus-based decision-making among a set of members.
 The consensus is achieved by members voting on a specific hash, and decisions can only be executed if a quorum is reached and a timelock period has elapsed.

+This contract extends OpenZeppelin’s `Ownable` contract.

 ---